– Parents worry about how kids spend their time.

 How is Bubbly Primes different?

 There’s certainly plenty of apps in the education category.
-There’s also plenty of games.
-There’s not very many that are both fun games and also have important educational value.
-The more advanced the material, and the older the kids, the less there is.
+The game category is truly gigantic.
+But, there’s not so many that manage to be both fun games and also have important educational value.
+Furthermore, the more advanced the material, and the older the kids, the less there is.
 Try searching for them.
 Finally, the focus on craftsmanship and the vision of creating a timeless classic really sets Bubbly Primes apart when so many developers are chasing the latest fad.

 How do you play?